 An item not discussed in the documentation is memory management.
 GENII 1.485 was developed in the DOS environment and was expected to be run in that environment.
-Experience shows that it can be run in a DOS window in the Windows environment6.
-However, this has potential problems in that memory management is different between DOS and Windows and there is a possibility of problems arising in the Windows environment.
-This needs to be verified by an extensive comparison of results using an older computer that is DOS based with a newer computer that is Windows based.
+Experience shows that it can be run in a DOS window in the Windows environment4 but problems may be encountered when runs are made on Windows-XP based computer.
+This may stem from the fact that memory management is different between DOS and Windows.
+GENII 1.485 should be recompiled with a Windows-XP compatible FORTRAN compiler and verified to run properly.

-The bug in error handling of GENII 2.0 (see Criterion 9.6) needs to be fixed.
+The bug in error handling of GENII 2.0 (see Criterion 7.6) needs to be fixed.